fafl/boardgame-enumeration/README.md

 This program creates a database of optimal moves for a specific boardgame.
 With this database you can run an AI that plays the boardgame perfectly.
 The [boardgame-webserver](../../../boardgame-webserver) project does this.

+According to [this Wikipedia article](http://en.wikipedia.org/wiki/Solved_game) the boardgame can now be considered strongly solved.

 Boardgame
 ---------